Introducing the Coram Innovation Incubator

-Recognising the need to co-develop solutions with know-how and resources from the private sector, Coram is proud to be working with two titans of innovation – Microsoft and EY.
-Both organisations are committed to contributing their insight and expertise to support the sector to innovate to improve the lives of children and young people.
-The CII will seek out and secure further partnerships as needed to deliver on its programme of innovation, bringing the very best of the private sector to bear on the challenges for children
+Recognising the need to co-develop solutions with know-how and resources from the private sector, Coram is proud to be working with three titans of innovation – Microsoft, EY and PA Consulting.
+Each organisation is committed to contributing their insight and expertise to support the sector to innovate to improve the lives of children and young people.
+The CII will seek out and secure further partnerships as needed to deliver on its programme of innovation, bringing the very best of the private sector to bear on the challenges for children.

 Coram is looking for a further partners to join the CII.
 The joining fee will be £7,100 for the year.